ryanmcnally93/relieve/readme.md

 <img src="assets/images/readme-images/progress-small.png" width="30%" alt="Progress bar extra height" style="display: block; margin: auto;">

-When the links within this section are clicked, it takes the user onto the source informations website.
+When the links within this section are clicked, it takes the user onto the source information's website.

 The benefits section doesn't change too much between big and large screens, but the height is responsive and changes with the text wrapping.